bjblazko/phexpedition/README.md

 - `phexpedition-test`: development and testing
 - `phexpedition`: production and beta

+#### Enable APIs

+In Google Cloud Console, enable these APIs manually (we will enable others using CI/CD):

+- Cloud Resource Manager API

 #### Create CI/CD service account (per stage)

 Go to *IAM* and create a new service account to be used by Github Actions